tjx666/vscode-fe-helper/README.md

 only for javascript/typescript/javascriptreact/typescriptreact file.
 Unlike built-in `Go to Definition`, this command only work for current file, if the identifier is imported, will jump to it's import statement instead of definition.

+If can't find the declaration, will try to find the first highlight of the identifier.

 ## My extensions

 - [Open in External App](https://github.com/tjx666/open-in-external-app)